Raymond de Rouer de Pavie de Beccarie, Baron de Fourquevaux: Rough Wooing

 In April 1549 Fourquevaux was dispatched to Scotland alongside the French reinforcements to be with the regent of Scotland Marie de Lorraine during the Siege of Haddington.
-While there he participated in the defence of Hume Castle from English attack.
+While there he was appointed Governor of Hume Castle and participated in defending the castle from English attack.
 When, that same year, Irish magnates appealed to the French king Henri II for support against the government in England, Fourquevaux and Monluc were dispatched to the island see if an agreement with them could be arrived at.
 In the subsequent February, the diplomatic mission received an oath of loyalty from the king of Tyrconnell and the earl of Tyrone.
 It was alleged that the nobles agreed to devote their life and property to the protection of the French king.
 The coming of peace in 1550 terminated these discussions, and attempts at continued contact bore little fruit.

 Henri made Fourquevaux governor of Narbonne for the first time in 1550.